tektutor/container-orchestration-platform/Day5/README.md

 - Only the private key holder can create a valid signature
 </pre>

-Replace `jegan` with your own name in every command, for example `uday-shop`.
+Replace `jegan` with your own name in every command, for example `uday-shop`

 Let's create a project
 ```